Blaisorblade/pdbp.github.io/index.md

 First, let me be clear about the following
  - This document and the library it describes are opiniated.

-Second, This is work in progress
+Second, this document is work in progress
  - major changes are documented in section [Changes](#changes).

 ## **History**